 As well as the Wurundjeri, there are many other Aboriginal and Torres Strait Islander peoples who are connected to this area.
 From the 1920s onwards, the suburb of Fitzroy in particular became an important meeting place for Aboriginal and Torres Strait Islander peoples from tribes around Victoria and beyond, and the social and political hub of Aboriginal Melbourne.

 Today this area continues to be a place of gathering, with the library at the heart, where everyone is welcome to come together, share and learn.

 Bargoonga Nganjin means ‘Gather Everybody’ in Woiwurrung, the language of the Wurundjeri people.

 It is pronounced Bar-goon-ga Narn-yin.
-Listen to the pronunciation, or watch the video below to find out more.
+Watch the video below to hear it pronounced.